Rocky-Dewan/Assistant-using-RAG-with-Cohere-API/README.md

 Example: "What is the expected ROI of Riverside Apartments?"

-🧩 Problems You Faced & How You Solved Them
+🧩 Problems I Faced & How I Solved Them
 Problem	Solution
 ❌ Used OpenAI API by default	✅ Switched to Cohere embeddings and LLM ❌ Used deprecated imports from langchain	✅ Updated to langchain_community and langchain_cohere